obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Submit your plugin.md

 Before you submit your plugin, make sure you have the following files in the root folder of your repository:

 - A `README.md` that describes the purpose of the plugin, and how to use it.
+An excerpt is shown on your entry's public listing page, with relative links and images (for example `./images/screenshot.png`) automatically rewritten to resolve against your repository.
 - A `LICENSE` that determines how others are allowed to use the plugin and its source code.
 If you need help to [add a license](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) for your plugin, refer to [Choose a License](https://choosealicense.com/).
 - A `manifest.json` that describes your plugin.
 For more information, refer to [[Manifest]].